Anil Sahasrabudhe

-Dr. Anil Sahasrabudhe is the present chairman of EC National Assessment and Accreditation CouncilEducational (NAAC).
+Anil Sahasrabudhe (born 1957) is the present Chairman of National Educational Technology Forum (NETF), chairman of EC National Assessment and Accreditation Council (NAAC) and Chairman NBA.

 Career

 Sahasrabudhe graduated from BVB College of Engineering and Technology, Hubli, under Karnataka University with a bachelor's degree in mechanical engineering and was a gold medalist.
 Thereafter, he obtained a master's degree and doctorate from Indian Institute of Science, Bangalore.

-Prior to joining College of Engineering, Pune (CoEP), Sahasrabudhe was a member of faculty at IIT Guwahati for 11 years.
-He was also a lecturer at NERIST, Itanagar.
+Prior to joining College of Engineering, Pune (CoEP), as Director on deputation Sahasrabudhe was a member of faculty at IIT Guwahati since its inception in 1995 and held several responsibilities including Head of the Department, Chairman, Library Committee, Chairman JEE, Dean Academic Affairs, and Deputy Director.
+Prior to that, he was also a lecturer and assistant professor at NERIST, Itanagar.
 He served as the director of CoEP from 2005 to 2015.
-He was also chairman of the empowered Basic Science Research (BSR) Committee of the UGC.
-He was also chairman BoG, NIT-Arunachal Pradesh, He was Chairman of AICTE till September 1, 2022.
-Currently from 2nd September 2022 he is the chairman of NETF.
+He also held other responsibilities such as chairman of the empowered Basic Science Research (BSR) Committee of the UGC and chairman BoG, NIT-Arunachal Pradesh, He was Chairman of AICTE from July 2015 till 1 September 2022.
+Currently from 2 September 2022 he is the chairman of NETF.